dwilliams27/dolphin-ai-buddy/README.md

 Note: This also runs the app via `sudo`, definitely not ideal :(

 ## cpp
-Most of the C++ integration comes from randovania's [py-dolphin-memory-engine](https://github.com/randovania/py-dolphin-memory-engine), used under the MIT license.
+C++ integration based on randovania's [py-dolphin-memory-engine](https://github.com/randovania/py-dolphin-memory-engine), used under the MIT license.